 Your Rights to Opt-Out of the Sale of Personal Information

 You may direct us not to sell your Personal Information at any time (this is your right to “opt-out”).
-You may submit your opt-out request by following this link: [insert the “DO NOT SELL MY PERSONAL INFORMATION” button described in the proposed regulations]
+You may submit your opt-out request by contacting us at any of the contact information found on the Contact Us page

 You have a right to not receive discriminatory treatment for exercising any of your rights under the CCPA.
 If we choose to offer a financial incentives program in the future, additional terms will apply which may be an exception to this Section.